maliMirkec/personal-website/source/_posts/spg.md

     - supports the Liquid template engine out of the box;
 - Middleman,
     - written in Ruby,
-    - supports ERB, Haml, Sass, SCSS, and CoffeeScript template engines out of the box;
+    - supports ERB and Haml template engines out of the box;
 - Hugo,
     - written in Go,
     - supports Go template engine out of the box;